ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

 The following checks are required when performing the legal review of the project:

-.. card:: |uncheck| The project contains the right licensing
+.. card:: |uncheck| The project contains the right licensing.

     * The project contains the right license.
     * The contribution does not contain any strong encryption.